Your money and benefits during an ESA reconsideration

-If you're appealing the decision that you're fit to work because you didn't return the ESA50 form or attend the medical assessment, you won't get any ESA during the appeal.
+If you're appealing the decision that you're fit to work because you didn't return the capability for work questionnaire or attend the medical assessment, you won't get any ESA during the appeal.

 If you don't get any ESA payments during the appeal, you can continue to claim JSA or Income Support until you get the outcome of your appeal.